Bedroom

 Darker walls and light-blocking window treatments

-help induce better sleep
+help induce better

 Convenient trash can